Charles Clay (surgeon): Life

 Clay was born in Bredbury, near Stockport, Cheshire, and died in Poulton-le-Fylde, near Blackpool, Lancashire.

 He began his medical education as a pupil of Kinder Wood in Manchester (where he used to attend John Dalton's lectures on chemistry), and in 1821 went to Edinburgh to continue his studies there.
 Qualifying in 1823, he began a general practice in Ashton-under-Lyne, where he also taught chemistry at the Mechanics Institute.
 At this point he was a pledged teetotaller and supporter of the temperance movement.
 In 1839 he removed to Manchester to practise as an operative and consulting surgeon.
 It was there that, in 1842, he first performed the operation of ovariotomy with which his name is associated.
 On this occasion it was perfectly successful, and when in 1865 he published an analysis of the cases he was able to show a mortality only slightly above 30%.

 Clay was an opponent of vivisection.

 Ovariotomy

 Although his merits in this matter have sometimes been denied, his claim to the title Father of Ovariotomy is now generally conceded, and it is admitted that he deserves the credit not only of having shown how that operation could be made a success, but also of having played an important part in the advance of abdominal surgery for which the 19th century was conspicuous.
-A number of manuscripts previously owned by Clay are held by Special Collections at the University of Manchester and include a record of some of the ovariotomy (oophorectomy) operations he performed between 1855 and 1869.
+A number of manuscripts previously owned by Clay are held by Special Collections at the University of Manchester Library and include a record of some of the ovariotomy (oophorectomy) operations he performed between 1855 and 1869.